mikey-t/dotnet-react-sandbox/docs/DevNotes.md

 - `npm rm swig-cli-modules`
 - `npm i -D ../swig-cli-modules`
-- In swig-cli-modules: `npm run watchEsm`
+- In swig-cli-modules: `npm run watch`

 And to undo this just remove and re-add the dependency: